Some Fun Q&A

 Now I write chapter books and middle grade novels that my fabulous agent, Liza Fleissig of the Liza Royce Agency, is busy presenting to publishers.

 I think teachers are unsung heroes.
 They’re smart, patient, skilled, and selfless.
-Some who have had the greatest impact on me are: Ms. Francesca (6th grade), Mrs. Francis (8th grade), Mr. Schaeffer (12th grade), Miss Trueschler, Sr. Maura Eichner, and Dr. Bryan Gillespie (college).
+Some who have had a great impact on me are: Ms. Francesca (6th gr); Mrs. Francis (8th gr); Mr. Schaeffer (12th gr); Miss Trueschler, Sr. Maura Eichner, and Dr. Bryan Gillespie (undergrad); all the faculty at Spalding University (grad school).
 Teachers Rock!